dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you never want to be criticized, for goodness' sake don't do anything new.
+  Love is like war: easy to begin but very hard to stop.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1414 days)
+## 🌟 Experiences (1415 days)

 ### 🧮 Programming languages